 Truck Driver Asleep at the Wheel

 The delivery truck driver told officers at the scene that he had fallen asleep.
-Alcohol or drugs are not suspected to be factors in this injury crash.
+We suspect neither alcohol nor drugs played a role in this crash.
 The officer complained of neck and back pain.
 His injuries are not life-threatening, CHP officials said.
 However, his patrol car was totaled.
 No one else was injured in the crash.
 The investigation is ongoing.
 We are relieved that this rear-end collision did not result in catastrophic injuries.
-We wish the injured CHP officer the very best for a speedy and complete recovery.
+We wish the injured CHP officer the best for a speedy and complete recovery.

 Dangers of Fatigued Driving